rd-kainos/defra-identity-hapi-plugin/readme.md

 The server method source, with jsdocs can be found in [lib/methods.js](blob/lib/methods.js)

+## Contributing to this project
+If you have an idea you'd like to contribute please log an issue.

+All contributions should be submitted via a pull request.

+Please note that the codebase conforms to the [Jaavascript Standard Style](https://standardjs.com/).

+Please make sure to run `npm run test` before opening any pull requests.

 ## License

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: